 EIP’s Center for Environmental Investigations researches and writes ground-breaking, in-depth reports based on public records and data for distribution to the media and public.
-The Environmental Integrity Project’s unique blend of skill sets — including from our journalists, analysts, and environmental law experts — allows us to produce insightful and newsworthy reports, podcasts and public radio programs on a variety of environmental topics, from industrial pollution to environmental enforcement.
+The Environmental Integrity Project’s unique blend of skill sets — including from our journalists, analysts, and environmental law experts — allows us to produce insightful and newsworthy reports on a variety of environmental topics, from industrial pollution to environmental enforcement.

 EIP has been successful in partnering with major media outlets — providing data, documents, and expertise to The New York Times, NBC National News, The Washington Post, the Houston Chronicle and many other publications.
-Our work was featured in more than 3,500 news articles in 2019, including in Rolling Stone, on NPR’s Morning Edition, and in The Los Angeles Times, Philadelphia Inquirer and Albuquerque Journal.
+Our work was featured in more than 2,000 news stories in 2021, including on National Public Radio and in Reuters, the Associated Press, the Chicago Tribune, Washington Post, and Texas Tribune.

 As part of our research process, we file Freedom of Information Act requests with government agencies, comb through industry reports, crunch numbers, and interview and photograph people out in the field whose lives and stories illustrate the impacts of pollution.
 Our reports are known for being thorough, well-documented, accessible and clear, and often feature data maps and granular local data that news outlets across the country use to localize and personalize national environmental issues.